 Monero Can’t Be Traced – What More do you Need?

 Monero has long been the lost cousin of the top batters in Crypto, Bitcoin, Ethereum, Litecoin and Bitcoin Cash are all more popular to the layman.
-Monero is the mystery man, hiding beneath the shadows and always in constant trade.
+Monero is the mystery man, who can’t be traced.
+He’s only hiding beneath the shadows, however, and among cryptocurrencies, it’s always in frequent trade.
+In fact, it’s probably one of the most active coins, given uses use on the dark web.
+It’s difficult to prove this though, because of it’s amazing privacy features that it’s makers endowed it with.

 A lot of negative PR has come Monero’s way, with fear uncertainty and doubt constantly being cast its way.
 The coin itself has a simple but incredibly difficult goal in mind: to become the most anonymous, untraceable currency out there.

 It’s not surprising to hear that this goal alone has had it branded as a coin fit mainly for crime.
-Whilst it’s true that the criminal underworld online trades through virtual currencies, what’s also true is that most organised crime on earth actually uses cold hard cash to pay for services.
+Whilst it’s true that the criminal underworld online trades through virtual currencies and the dark web, what’s also true is that most organised crime on earth actually uses cold hard cash to pay for services.

 Monero is: Truly Private- and that’s Special

 Monero is similar to Bitcoin and other Cryptocurrencies in that it sends funds from one wallet to another.
-The Monero protocol will however create a random wallet that is viewable to everyone.
+The Monero protocol will, however, create a random wallet that is viewable to everyone, this is called a ‘stealth address’.
 The only thing obscured is the amount of XMR in the wallet.
 Monero is stored in this new wallet, and marked with the recipients private key so that only he may open it.

 As Monero users cannot be found on a wallet tracking website, their funds cannot be investigated.
 No other privacy coin team is as committed to tackling fundamental problems with private transactions nor has any come as far.